lily-sivertson/MainProject292Unreal/README.md

 # MainProject292Unreal
+## Aka My Time At Stardew
-This is a stardew valley clone but in 3D made in Unreal Engine 5.4 in 7 weeks
+This is a stardew valley clone but in 3D made in Unreal Engine 5.4 in 7 weeks.
+The game is heavily inspired by Stardew Valley and My time at Portia.

 ## Controls
 - WASD to move